-"This invention was made with Government support under (identify the grant) awarded by the National Science Foundation.
+"This invention was made with Government support under (identify NSF grant number) awarded by the National Science Foundation.
 The Government has certain rights in this invention."

-5. The grantee or its representative will complete, execute and forward to NSF a confirmation of a License to the U.S. Government and the page of a United States patent application that contains the Federal support clause within two months of filing any domestic or foreign patent application.
+5. The grantee or its representative will complete, execute and forward to NSF a confirmation of a License to the US Government and the page of a United States patent application that contains the Federal support clause within two months of filing any domestic or foreign patent application.

 g.
-Subcontracts
+Subawards